Binary black hole: Black-hole merger recoil

 An unexpected result can occur with binary black holes that merge, in that the gravitational waves carry momentum, and the merging black-hole pair accelerates, seemingly violating Newton's third law.
 The center of gravity can add over 1000 km/s of kick velocity.
 The greatest kick velocities (approaching 5000 km/s) occur for equal-mass and equal-spin-magnitude black-hole binaries, when the spins directions are optimally oriented to be counter-aligned, parallel to the orbital plane or nearly aligned with the orbital angular momentum.
 This is enough to escape large galaxies.
 With more likely orientations, a smaller effect takes place, perhaps only a few hundred kilometers per second.
 This sort of speed can eject merging binary black holes from globular clusters, thus preventing the formation of massive black holes in globular-cluster cores.
 This, in turn, reduces the chances of subsequent mergers, and thus the chance of detecting gravitational waves.
 For non-spinning black holes a maximum recoil velocity of 175 km/s occurs for masses in the ratio of five to one.
 When spins are aligned in the orbital plane, a recoil of 5000 km/s is possible with two identical black holes.

 Parameters that may be of interest include the point at which the black holes merge, the mass ratio that produces maximum kick, and how much mass/energy is radiated via gravitational waves.
 In a head-on collision this fraction is calculated at 0.002, or 0.2%.
 One of the best candidates of the recoiled supermassive black holes is CXO J101527.2+625911.

-Halo drive for space travel

-It has been hypothesized that binary black holes could transfer energy and momentum to a spacecraft using a "halo drive", exploiting the holographic reflection created by a set of null geodesics looping behind and then around one of the black holes before returning to the spacecraft.
-The reflection passing through these null geodesics would form one end of a laser cavity, with a mirror on the spacecraft forming the other end of the laser cavity.
-Even a planet-sized spacecraft would thereby accelerate to speeds exceeding the approaching black hole's relative speed.
-If true, a network of these binary black holes might permit travel across the galaxy.